 - What will happen next?

-Ask their insurance provider about coverage and whether there will be additional costs.
+If the person has insurance, they should also ask their insurance provider about coverage and whether there will be additional costs.

 During the DRE

 The procedure usually requires the person to undress from the waist down.

 The specialist may instruct the person to lie on their left side and pull their knees up to their chest or stand and lean against a table.

 The specialist will:

 - put on gloves and put lubricant on one finger